-Not everyone is allowed to perform Botox and filler treatments.
-When it comes to cosmetic procedures, you want to be certain you’re in safe hands.
-On this page, you’ll find out how to recognise a qualified practitioner, what medical registration means in the UK, what to look out for with treatments such as lip fillers or tear trough fillers, and how to avoid ending up with an inexperienced injector.
+Not everyone is allowed to perform Botox and dermal filler treatments in the UK.
+When considering cosmetic procedures, it is important to ensure you are treated by a qualified and appropriately registered medical professional.
+This helps ensure both safety and appropriate clinical standards.
+On this page, you will learn how to recognise a qualified practitioner, what medical registration means in the UK, what to look for when considering treatments such as lip fillers or tear trough fillers, and how to avoid unqualified or inexperienced injectors.

-Injectablesbooking helps you compare clinics and qualified practitioners based on experience, registration, reviews and specialisations.
-You can book a consultation directly with a practitioner near you.
+Injectablesbooking helps you compare clinics and practitioners based on experience, registration, patient reviews and specialisms.
+You can also book a consultation directly with a provider near you.

 What does medical registration mean and why is it important?